hindux/hindux.github.io/_posts/2020-06-04-How-to-install-packages-in-termux.md

 toc: true
 ---

-In this we will learn "How to install packages in termux", not only instalation, will cover listing, removing and searches also.
+In this we will learn "How to install packages in termux", not only installation, will cover listing, removing and searches also.

 #### List help for pkg